 Jesus in turn was able to explain to her that the Samaritan religion was in error and that He, in fact, was the Messiah to come.
 Needless to say, it was an astonishing revelation.
 For the first time Jesus openly said who He was.
 Yet He did not tell it to His own people but to a Samaritan woman.
 That’s quite an irony, because she and her townspeople came to recognize Him as “the Savior of the world” (verses 39-42), while at the same time many of His own people did not.

 From this point we start to trace Jesus’ footsteps around Galilee.
 We'll turn our attention to the heart and core of Jesus’ ethical and moral teaching found in some of the most remarkable passages of the New Testament.
 These are some of the great truths embedded in our Western cultural heritage—yet so often, it seems, we're unfamiliar with their origins or the thought that lies behind them.
-In this series about early Christianity, we're intent on rediscovering those universal truths.
+In this series about the early church, we're intent on rediscovering those universal truths.

 You’ve probably noticed that there's a renewed desire to find values to live by these days.
 The cry has gone out for a reestablishing of the foundational basics of Western society.
 In our schools, colleges and universities, the search is on for ethical standards, for the authentic roots of our civilization and the values it claims.